pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`drawing_text_objects_batch`

-This code demonstrates the concept of using batches for drawing text efficiently in a game using the Arcade library.
-By utilizing pyglet's batch functionality, multiple arcade.Text objects are added to a single batch, allowing for the drawing of thousands of text objects with similar performance cost to drawing a single text object directly.
-This approach helps optimize the rendering process by reducing the number of draw calls required when rendering multiple text elements on the screen.
+This example demonstrates the efficient drawing of text using the Arcade library and pyglet's batch functionality.
+It showcases different styles, fonts, alignments, and rotations of text objects, as well as multiline text and wrapping.
+By adding the arcade.Text objects to a batch, the example allows for drawing thousands of text objects at nearly the same cost as drawing a single one directly.
+The MyGame class initializes various text objects with different properties, updates the rotation of a text object, and draws all the text objects alongside red points to indicate their starting positions.
+This example is beneficial for understanding how to work with various text styling and formatting options while optimizing performance using batch rendering.

 dual_stick_shooter.py
 ---------------------